MorganConrad/serviceworkers/README.md

 To run, use the provided serve.bat or serve.sh scripts, or, from the command line, `http-server [path] [options]`

 Alternatively, you can browse these pages on github pages.
 Though you won't be able to change the code.
+The URL will be https://morganconrad.github.io/serviceworkers/{exercise folder}/www/index.html

-## 01: Hook up multiple service workers.
+## 01_multipleSWs: Hook up multiple service workers.

 This shows how you can setup separate service workers per folder.
 It installs one service worker for
  - index.html